rajivshah3/skip-postinstall/README.md

 ## Why?

 Currently, there is no built-in way to only skip a top-level postinstall in Yarn or NPM.
-You can do `--ignore-scripts`, but that will ignore the postinstall scripts in all of your dependencies as well.
+You can use the `--ignore-scripts` option, but that will ignore the postinstall scripts in all of your dependencies as well.
 You can also try this approach, but it doesn't work on Windows:

 ```json
 "scripts" : {